'Tis Pity She's a Whore: Reception

 The play's open treatment of the subject of incest made it one of the most controversial works in English literature.
 The play was omitted from an 1831 collection of Ford's plays; its title has often been changed to something euphemistic such as Giovanni and Annabella or Tis Pity or The Brother and Sister.
 Until well into the twentieth century, critics were usually harsh in their condemnations of the play; the subject matter offended them, as did Ford's failure to condemn his protagonist.
-Critic Mark Stavig wrote, "Instead of stressing the villainy, Ford portrays Giovanni as a talented, virtuous, and noble man who is overcome by a tumultuous, unavoidable passion that brings about his destruction".
+The Victorian art critic Vernon Lee, however, singled out the play as the best early-modern English representation of Renaissance Italy, precisely because of its combination of "abominableness" and "innocence".
+As critic Mark Stavig wrote, "Instead of stressing the villainy, Ford portrays Giovanni as a talented, virtuous, and noble man who is overcome by a tumultuous, unavoidable passion that brings about his destruction".
 Adolphus Ward said: "Tis Pity She's a Whore has been justly recognized as a tragedy of extraordinary power".
 Since the mid-twentieth century, scholars and critics have generally shown more appreciation of the complexities and ambiguities of the work, though the treatment of the main subject still remains "unsettling", in the words of Michael Billington, reviewing the 2014 production for The Guardian, because Ford refuses "to either condone or condemn incest: he simply presents it as an unstoppable force".